 Taking the PSAT also gives you a chance to enter NMSC scholarship programs and gain early access to college and career planning tools.

 Interested?
-Contact your counselor to see when the PSAT/NMSQT is scheduled, and click HERE to find out more about PSATs and the National Merit Scholarship Qualifying Test (NMSQT).
+Test is Oct.
+11th at Thurston High School.
+Contact your counselor to sign up, and click HERE to find out more about PSATs and the National Merit Scholarship Qualifying Test (NMSQT).